gepheum/soia-typescript-gen/README.md

 const jolyMut = new User.Mutable({ userId: 45 });
 jolyMut.name = "Joly Doe";

+// jolyHistoryMut.user.quote = "I am Joly.";
+// ^ Does not compile: quote is readonly because jolyHistoryMut.user might be
+// a frozen struct

 const jolyHistoryMut = new UserHistory.Mutable();
 jolyHistoryMut.user = jolyMut;
 // ^ The right-hand side of the assignment can be either frozen or mutable.

-// jolyHistoryMut.user.quote = "I am Joly.";
-// ^ Does not compile: quote is readonly because jolyHistoryMut.user is possibly
-// frozen

 // The mutableUser() getter first checks if 'user' is already a mutable struct,
 // and if so, returns it.
 Otherwise, it assigns to 'user' a mutable shallow copy